X-Pypeline/X-Pypeline/docs/index.rst

 Package documentation
 ---------------------

-Please consult these pages for more details on using X-Pypeline:
+Please consult these pages for more details on using xpipeline:

 .. toctree::
    :maxdepth: 1

    command-line/index
+   examples/index

 Indices and tables
 ==================